 Lendio offers a loan-connection service that dramatically cuts the time it takes for small business owners to find the perfect loan.
 They do the legwork by vetting a network of competing small business lenders.
 Funding is fast, sometimes in as little as 24 hours.

 Potential borrowers submit one application and then see offers from lenders in the network.
 The minimum loan amount is $500 while the maximum is $5,000,000.
 The business must be U.S. or Canada based and must have a business bank account.
 There is a minimum personal credit score requirement of 560.

 BlueVine offers two options for small business financing.
 They include lines of credit and invoice factoring.
 They also offer the ability to talk with a financial advisor.
 Their application process takes place exclusively online.
-The minimum loan amount is $5,000 and their maximum is $100,000.
-Furthermore, to be eligible you must be in business for at least 6 months, have revenue of $120,000 per year or more, and have a credit score of at least 600.
+Furthermore, to be eligible for the line of credit you must be in business for at least 6 months, have revenue of $120,000 per year or more, and have a credit score of at least 600.